-What is Geothermal Heating?
+What Is Geothermal Heating?

+Geothermal heating leverages the thermal energy stored a short distance beneath the Earth's surface.
 Unlike solar or wind power, this subsurface heat is a constant, year-round source, making it an exceptionally reliable form of renewable energy.

 How Does a Ground Source Heat Pump Work?

+In Ireland, geothermal heating primarily refers to systems that use a Ground Source Heat Pump (GSHP).
 The system is designed to exploit the relatively stable temperature of the ground—typically between 10°C and 13°C—a few metres down.

 The process involves three essential stages: